sds/haml-lint/README.md

 ## Autocorrection

 `haml-lint` can automatically correct some of the errors that it detects.
-This includes running RuboCop on the Ruby parts of your HAML templates.
+This includes running RuboCop on the Ruby parts of your Haml templates.

 * Run `haml-lint -a` to only do safe corrections (as defined by RuboCop)
 * Run `haml-lint -A` to also do unsafe corrections (as defined by RuboCop)